What is SQL Server AlwaysOn?

 AlwaysOn Availability Groups

 AlwaysOn AG does not require shared disk storage for the server hosting the SQL Server.
 This SQL Server high availability technology has been an Enterprise feature.
 This means you cannot configure SQL Server Standard Edition to use AlwaysOn AG with versions prior to SQL Server 2016.
-There is now an option to create a basic availability group with SQL Server 2016 Standard edition which I discuss below.
+There is now an option to create a basic availability group with SQL Server 2016 Standard edition and later which I discuss below.

 When you install SQL Server you select the “New SQL stand-alone installation…” option.